tartley/resume/Jonathan-Hartley-résumé.md

-                        At **Ordinance Survey** I did proof-of-concept SQL processing of *MasterMap*, the UK's definitive national geospatial dataset, optimizing spatial queries to run over the terabytes of data in hours instead of weeks.
+                        At **Ordinance Survey** I did proof-of-concept SQL processing of *MasterMap*, the UK's definitive national geospatial dataset, optimizing spatial queries over terabyte datasets to run in hours instead of weeks.

-                        For **ESRI UK** I created a spatial data importer from AutoCAD, using topological operators to correctly create
-                        multi-part geometries for nested holes and islands.
+                        For **ESRI UK** I created a .Net spatial data importer from AutoCAD, using topological operators to correctly create multi-part geometries for nested holes and islands.

 ----------------------------------------------------------------------------------------